TMJones/element/examples/docs/en-US/badge.md

 ### Customizations

-Displays text content other than numbers.
+Displays text content rather than numbers.

 :::demo When `value` is a `String`, it can display customized text.